 Scholarship and Stipend Recipients

-My name is Jocelyn Jerrils; I am 27 years old and have spent most of my life in California and Oregon until I fell in love with Austin a couple years ago.
-I have always had a strong passion for food and had the desire to go to school, so I applied to Auguste Escoffier School of Culinary Arts and have been a student since April.
-That same month, I discovered Springdale Farm and Eden East and knew that was the place for me to work and learn.
-Witnessing the full cycle of our food from seed to plate is something very special, and I feel grateful to be a part of it.
-On this culinary journey, I have been greatly inspired by all of the strong, successful females I have encountered and look forward to both my future and learning and growing everyday in the present.
+Jocelyn spent most of her life in California and Oregon until she fell in love with Austin in 2016.
+She has always had a strong passion for food and a desire to go to school, so applied to Auguste Escoffier School of Culinary Arts.
+That same month, she discovered Springdale Farm and Eden East and knew that was the place for her to work and learn while witnessing the full cycle of food from seed to plate.
+Jocelyn has been most inspired in her culinary journey by the strong, successful women she has encountered and looks forward to both her future and learning and growing everyday in the present.

 Amelia Sweethardt grew up on the Pure Luck farm and still lives within view of her goats and dairy in the small town of Dripping Springs, TX.
 She has 20 years of cheesemaking experience, runs Pure Luck’s daily operations, and manages a dairy herd of about 100 Nubian and Alpine goats.
 Pure Luck's handmade farmstead cheeses have been recognized by the American Cheese Society with national awards and are available in Austin and Houston.